Cambridge-ICCS/FTorch/examples/2_ResNet18/README.md

 `image_filename` in resnet18.py and resnet_infer_python.py must then be modified to match the name of this new file.

+`expected_prob` in resnet_infer_fortran.f90 and resnet_infer_python.py are also specific to the pre-downloaded example image, so either their values should be updated, or the assertions should be removed.

 Note that the ImageNet labels can be downloaded and accessed similarly, using:

 ```python